collab-project/videojs-record/docs/dependencies.md

 The plugin has the following mandatory dependencies:

-- [Video.js](https://github.com/videojs/video.js) - HTML5 media player that provides the user interface.
+- [video.js](https://github.com/videojs/video.js) - HTML5 media player that provides the user interface.
 - [webrtc-adapter](https://github.com/webrtc/adapter) - Provides cross-browser support for `getUserMedia` and other browser APIs used in this plugin.

 When recording audio and/or video/screen you also need:

 - [RecordRTC](https://github.com/muaz-khan/RecordRTC) - Adds support for audio/video/GIF recording.

-## Audio-only
+## Audio

 When recording audio-only, the following dependencies are also required (to visualize the audio waveform):